PaddlePaddle/docs/docs/design/phi/design_en.md

 #### 2.4.2 PHI Kernel Compatible with Scheduled Execution

-At present, the PHI kernel can be compatibly scheduled and executed in the following execution systems: old Executor, ParallelExecutor, the Tracer and the Engine of dynamic graph, the Predictor of inference, and new executor InterpreterCore, etc.
+At present, the PHI kernel can be compatibly scheduled and executed in the following execution systems: old `Executor`, `ParallelExecutor`, the `Tracer` and the `Engine` of dynamic graph, the `Predictor` of inference, and new executor `InterpreterCore`, etc.

-Specifically, before calling OpKernel for dynamic and static graphs, judge the current calculation, such as whether `scale` has a new form of Kernel registered: if it has been registered, call the new form of Kernel to execute, otherwise if no suitable Kernel is found, the previously existing OpKernel is executed.
+Specifically, before calling `OpKernel` for dynamic and static graphs, judge the current calculation, such as whether `scale` has a new form of Kernel registered: if it has been registered, call the new form of Kernel to execute, otherwise if no suitable Kernel is found, the previously existing OpKernel is executed.

 ```
   if (phi::KernelFactory::Instance().HasCompatiblePhiKernel(type_)) {